inflearn logo

 2. Closure

-• The concept and operating principles of closures, advantages and disadvantages from data encapsulation and memory management perspectives
+• The concept and operating principles of closures, and their advantages and disadvantages in terms of data encapsulation and memory management.

-• Single-threaded structure, synchronous vs asynchronous processing flow, how the event loop works (call stack, task queue)
+• Single-threaded architecture, synchronous vs. asynchronous processing flow, and the mechanics of the event loop (call stack, task queue)

 4. Asynchronous Programming

-• Callback functions and callback hell, Promise state changes and chaining, async/await syntax and error handling
+• Callback functions and callback hell, Promise state transitions and chaining, async/await syntax and error handling

-• Array methods like map, filter, reduce, object destructuring and spread operator
+• Array methods such as map, filter, and reduce, object destructuring, and the spread operator

 7. JavaScript Module System